Natural Landscaping: Native Plants and Planting Strategies for Green Development

 In sourcing native plants for a landscaping project, efforts should be made to find locally adapted seed or nursery stock.
 This can be difficult.
 Many of the leading native plant nurseries (see

-) are located in the Midwest, and plant stock from these sources may not do well in areas with significantly different growing conditions.
+Vol. 10, No. 2) are located in the Midwest, and plant stock from these sources may not do well in areas with significantly different growing conditions.
 To ensure the greatest likelihood of success, an effort should be made to find native plants that were grown (or the seeds collected) from your region.

 An underlying goal of green building is to create structures that exist in greater harmony with the environment.
 It makes sense that we should also strive for that goal with the landscapes around our buildings.
 An important strategy for getting there is to maintain or restore natural landscaping.
 With most sites—even so-called greenfield sites that have not been built on—the ecosystem will have already been significantly degraded, and ecological restoration will be necessary in recreating a natural landscape.
 This may involve removing invasive plants, planting native species, and adopting a management plan that will maintain a healthy ecosystem.
 In pursuing such a strategy, the first step should be hiring an expert in ecological restoration or natural landscaping.
 Replacing turf with such a landscape will necessitate an investment, but that investment should be repaid over the course of a very few years through reduced management cost.